czbiohub-sf/dashit/dashit/contrib/design_guides_scripts/README.md

 # DASH analysis
 `design_guides_wrapper.sh` illustrates a sample workflow for designing guides using DASHit.
-It will take your reads as fasta files, an on-target fasta and an off-target fasta.
-It will then create crispr sites files for your reads, your on-target fasta and your off-target fasta, and use a Python script located in dashit/dashit-reads/dashit_reads/ to remove all guides found in your reads which hit the off-target fasta and only keep ones found in your on-target fasta.
+Arguments for the wrapper are your reads as fasta files, an on-target fasta and an off-target fasta.
+It will then create crispr sites files for your reads, your on-target fasta and your off-target fasta, and use the dashit_reads_filter.py Python script located in dashit/dashit-reads/dashit_reads/ to remove guides found in your reads which hit the off-target fasta and only keep guides that hit your reads and the on-target fasta.

 It will then run optimize_guides to determine the number of reads hit by each guide, and run score_guides on your original reads with the full guide set to see how much is DASHable.
 You may want to re-run score_guides with 96, 192, etc guides, to determine how much would be DASHable by a smaller number of guides.
 The optimize_guides output can be used to make an elbow plot to determine the optimal number.

 ### Installation
 Copy your reads, your on-target fasta, and your off-target fasta into the contrib folder, after following installation for the `guide_design_tools` repo.

+Note: if you choose to move the wrapper elsewhere, you will need to edit the path to the dashit_reads_filter.py script in the wrapper.

 ### Dependencies
 Python (script will import pandas), DASHit